 When Francisco became an adult he followed his number one passion, kiteboarding, he started giving kiteboarding lessons in Morocco, but it got too repetitive.
 Out of an epiphany, he decided to change his instructor lifestyle and do something bigger, something extreme in other words a long-distance kiteboarding challenger.

-One of the toughest training he did was a 24-hour pool training, which consisted of standing on a board hanging by a cable, attached to a kite bar in a pool with all the equipment he will be using at the open sea Odyssey.
+One of the toughest training he did to acomplish the first Kiteboarding Downwinder Guinnes World Record, was a 24-hour pool training, which consisted of standing on a board hanging by a cable, attached to a kite bar in a pool with all the equipment he will be using at the open sea Odyssey.
 This training will make him comfortable enough to see if he had what it takes to take on to this Odysey.
 That’s just to show you the type of commitment Francisco put in on to doing this challenge!